The Evolving Tides of Shark Tank: A Past the Waves

 - Ring: Rejected on Shark Tank, the video doorbell company later sold to Amazon for over $1 billion.

-- Kodiak Cakes: Turned down on the show, it evolved into a main part in grocery stores nationwide.
+- Kodiak Cakes: Turned down on the show, it became a staple in grocery stores nationwide.

 - A more Adaptive Model: Bounce back stronger after rejection.